 Its rugged motor also adds to its overall longevity.
 It is thermally protected and permanently lubricated for easy maintenance.

-What is not ideal about it?
-Several users have complained that the fan’s built-in thermostat is faulty.
+What could be better: Several users have complained that the fan’s built-in thermostat is faulty.
 Also, there are a few complaints that the fan’s plastic dome collapses when exposed to the sun’s heat for long.

 Before you set out to buy and install an attic fan, there are some crucial aspects and parameters that you must consider for you to make the most of your investment.
 You must understand the capabilities and functionality of different models as well as some safety considerations.
 This section has some helpful tips that will help you make the right choices from knowing what an attic fan really is and why you need to invest in one to the features you must consider.